thorsenk/rffl-codex-espn/README.md

 - Data validation
 - Authentication errors

-Errors are logged and can be found in `data/logs/`.
+Errors are logged to `data/logs/` with timestamps and context.

 ## Performance Considerations